Chin Augmentation (Mentoplasty)

 How do I know if I am a candidate for a chin or cheek implant?

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.
 Aesthetic ideals and facial proportions are analyzed to determine if an implant would benefit your face.

 Can I have this done at any age?